In a World of Conflict, Farmers Collaborate to Grow More Food

 Farmers of course are used to working across international boundaries: Many of us depend on global trade for our livelihood.
 That’s why we’re always trying to promote trade agreements, as we seek to reduce the artificial barriers that interfere with everyone’s ability to exchange goods and services.

-Without international trade, in fact, Patience might never have started her banana plantation: Her goal is to boost her income by selling her bananas to customers in other countries.
-What’s more, she bought her banana trees from an Israeli company that had grown them in an Indian lab.
+Without international trade, En réalité, Patience might never have started her banana plantation: Her goal is to boost her income by selling her bananas to customers in other countries.
+Quoi de plus, she bought her banana trees from an Israeli company that had grown them in an Indian lab.

 Even before she met Sudhanshu, her banana plantation was the result of international teamwork.